 To Assemble the Salad:

-- To the chilled orzo and asparagus add the bell pepper, spinach, olives, chives (or green onions), almonds, herbs, salt and fresh ground pepper.
+- To the chilled orzo and asparagus add the bell pepper, spinach, olives, feta, chives (or green onions), almonds, herbs, salt and fresh ground pepper.
 Pour the dressing over the salad and toss.
 Taste for seasoning adjustment.

 - Store in the refrigerator until ready to share, or in individual meal prep containers for up to four days.